 Designing efficient algorithms for computational problems is at the core of computer science.
-This course will cover fundamental mathematical foundations required for conceiving, proving, and analyzing algorithms.
+While the design of algorithms is the subject of CS 31, this course (CS 30 / ENGS 66) will cover the mathematical foundations required for proving and analyzing algorithms.

-We will begin with an overview of mathematical notation and the basic concepts of sets, functions, and relations.
-We will then study logic, proof techniques, combinatorics (counting), probability, asymptotic notation, recurrences, and the beginnings of graph theory.
+We begin with mathematical notation, logic, sets, functions, and relations.
+We will then study proof techniques, combinatorics (counting), probability, asymptotic notation, recurrences, and the beginnings of graph theory.
 By the end of this course, you will have become familiar with a number of discrete structures that are used throughout computer science.

 The main purpose of this course is for you to become comfortable with mathematical thinking that allows you to write clean, logical, proofs.